 This training module is intended to help Departments meet their Satellite Accumulation Area (SAA) training requirements.This training may also be provided as part of Department Annual Safety Training or Chemical Hygiene Plan Training in your area.

-The information provided in this training is also available in the UMaine Hazardous Waste - Satellite Accumulation Area Procedure (available in the Policies and Guides section on the Safety and Environmental Management web page).
+The information provided in this training is also available in the Satellite Accumulation Area Procedure (available in the Policies subfolder on the SEM Documents web page)

 What is Satellite Accumulation Area?